mworion/MountWizzard4/docs/source/explain_windows.rst

 ===========================
 MW4 has some more windows to show and use.
 Some of them are necessary for full functionality .
-These windows could be opened on the main window with dedicated button in the upper left part described here: :ref:`Area 1: Devices and Windows`.
+These windows could be opened on the main window with dedicated button in the upper left part described here: :ref:`Layout of main window`.

 Message Window
 --------------